Samuel-Buteau/EISFitting/README.md

 ## Important Bugs Fixed
 - the parameters 'Q warburg' and 'Q inductance' used to be outputted as 1/Q instead.
 This is now fixed.
 - Issues with model configurations and pretrained model not being updated have been solved, with internal testing added before release.
+- The W_c Zarc parameters were given in logarithmic scale.
+Now they are given in the usual scale (rad/s)
+- The plots labels used to be mixed up and the plots were too small.
+This has been fixed.
 ## The Paper
 Analysis of Thousands of Electrochemical Impedance Spectra of Lithium-Ion Cells through a Machine Learning Inverse Model by Sam Buteau and J. R. Dahn